-Last Updated on September 14, 2021 by Michelle Ball
+Last Updated on July 14, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-One of the vaguest and most troublesome sections of the California Education Code for public school students is the portion which allows schools to suspend, or even expel, students for disruption or defiance.
+One of the vaguest and most troublesome sections of the California Education Code for public school students is the portion which allows schools to suspend students for disruption or defiance.
 The problem with this is that the code can be (and is) applied to practically every type of behavior which brings extra work or difficulty to the school staff (what doesn’t?).

-I have also seen students punished for getting a drink of water during their physical education class.
+I have also seen students punished for getting a drink of water during a physical education class.
 Apparently this was “defiant,” to take a drink in clear visibility of the teacher (who was across the field while the student was near a water fountain) without permission.
 Need I say more?